Chunky Knit Hat Free Pattern | The Larisa

-Whether you’re indulging in an après-ski, strolling the streets in the snowy weather or just travelling to work on a cold morning, the Efimia hat will keep you warm and look stylish.
+Whether indulging in an après-ski, strolling the streets in the snowy weather, or just traveling to work on a cold morning, the cozy knit hat will keep you warm and stylish.

 An Easy Level Knitting Pattern

-This is an easy pattern for those of you who are advanced beginner level, and the techniques you will need to know are knit, purl, k2tog and knitting in the round.
+This is an easy hat pattern for those of you who are at the advanced beginner level, and the techniques you will need to know are knit, purl, k2tog, and knitting in the round with circular knitting needles.

-There is also stranded colourwork in the pattern, this means that you will knit with more than one colour.
+There is also stranded colorwork in the pattern, meaning you will knit with more than one color.

 Fair Isle Knitting